 Dump truck tires can cost up to and above $1,000 per tire.
 That means the cost will run at about $6,000 for most standard tri-axle models, and $10,000 for semi-trailer end dumps.

 If owner-operators aren’t mechanically inclined to check the used dump truck of their choice, inspection costs for used models run at $300 tops.
 If there’s a mechanic at hand, a rule of thumb is to ask to use their services up front.
 Too many owner-operators fall at the hands of shady inspectors only to find many surprises when they take their truck home.

-It is important to consider all of the costs associated with ownership, before making the initial purchase.
+It is important to consider all of the dump truck operating costs associated with ownership, before making the initial purchase.